levarowoyemi/Accelerating-Poutine-Production/README.md

 - Axios HTTP client library
 - Jest Testing Framework

 I wasn't sure what the projects were asking for at first.
-I pretty much flipped a coin, and randomly selected whatever project I clicked on.
-I choose Accelerating Poutine Production.
+I randomly selected a project.
+I clicked on, and choose Accelerating Poutine Production.

 I focused on the design first, as it gave me time to think about the logic.
 After completing the design, I had a better idea on what the project was asking for.
 I tried my best to fullfill all that is needed for this web app, and to interpret what's needed for the app to function, and I hope that my work is ok.